rofl0r/rrredir/README.md

 all arguments are optional.
 by default listenip is 0.0.0.0 and port 1080.

-option -b specifies which ip outgoing connections are bound to the -t timeout is specified in seconds, default: 0 if timeout is set to 0, block until the OS cancels conn. attempt
+option -b specifies the default ip outgoing connections are bound to. it can be overruled per-target by appending @bindip to the target addr e.g. ip1:port1@bindip1

+the -t timeout is specified in seconds, default: 0 if timeout is set to 0, block until the OS cancels conn. attempt